safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise6.md

 ![](./Images/Img4.463.Ex6.NotificationNewTopic.png)

-Now create a new notification Subscription.
+Now create a new notification Subscription tied to that topic.
 There are various protocols we could realistically use for sending a message (email springs to mind) but for the purposes of this exercise use the Logger protocol.
 Set the Log Level parameter to High:

 ![](./Images/Img4.464.Ex6.NotificationNewSubscription.png)